You’re Wasting Your Money If You’re Buying These 14 Things in Brand-New Condition

 Used items can be the same great quality at a fraction of the price.

 There’s a good chance exercise equipment like treadmills, ellipticals, and dumbbells, are still in good condition.
 “Many people buy these items with the intentions of starting a regimen but fall off quickly and then try to unload these bulky goods that take up too much room,” says consumer and money-saving expert Andrea Woroch.
 Just make sure to research the brand and test the equipment before you buy, she says.
 In addition to the usual spots like Craigslist and garage sales, a local gym that’s getting renovated might be selling old equipment at killer prices, says Woroch.
-Find out if that treadmill is worth the splurge.
+Don't miss the 14 tiny splurges that's sucking tons of money out of your wallet.

 Anything with a lifetime warranty

 Even if an item isn’t in top quality, a lifetime warranty guarantees the company will fix or replace it.
 And you don’t have to worry about showing proof of purchase either, says Brent Shelton, online shopping expert for fatwallet.com.
 “If you are not the original owner, one of their marketing missions is that by [fixing or replacing], they can create new customers,” he says.
-Keep an eye out for used Tupperware containers, JanSport and EastPak bags, Fiskars scissors, Pampered Chef kitchen products, and Briggs & Riley luggage.
+Keep an eye out for used food storage containers, JanSport and EastPak bags, Fiskars scissors, Pampered Chef kitchen products, and Briggs & Riley luggage.
 Those companies will either send back the same item repaired, send a replacement, or issue store credit, says Shelton.
+Follow these 17 money-saving habits from people who are great savers.

 There are so many used hand tools like hammers and wrenches on the market that there’s no reason to buy new, says Shelton.
 If you’re on the market, he recommends checking out a surprising spot.
 “Pawnshops are a great place for used tools,” says Shelton.
 “A lot of times they’re coming from trade because people change jobs.”
 Bonus points if you find one with a lifetime warranty.
-Find out why you should never buy tools and certain other items at a dollar store.
+These are the 13 things rich people never waste their money on.

 “Buying gift cards used may seem like an unusual idea, but it’s actually becoming more mainstream as a unique way to save money,” says Woroch.
 By using a site like giftcardgranny.com, you can save 10 to 30 percent on store credit at your go-to shops, or gift cards to give as presents, she says.